Federal Direct Stafford Loan Program

 The Federal Direct Stafford Loan will be part of the financial aid award package and the student must submit the FAFSA form in order to qualify.
 The loan will be certified by the Financial Aid Office unless the award letter is returned by the student indicating that the loan is not needed.

-Completing a Direct Loan Master Promissory Note
+Completing a Direct Loan Master Promissory Note & Entrance Counseling

 To apply for a Federal Direct Stafford Loan, go to: www.studentloans.gov.
+(Do not complete before July 1 of the year in which you will be attending college.)

 Federal Direct PLUS Loan